 How is Donut different from a cryptocurrency exchange such as Coinbase?
 The round-up feature of Donut is what’s different.
 Donut also has a high-interest savings feature, as detailed below.

-In addition to buying Bitcoin, you can earn 1.12% APY on savings (as displayed on the Donut website, subject to change).
+In addition to buying Bitcoin, you can earn up to 3.00% APY on savings (as displayed on the Donut website, subject to change).
 Note that this is obviously not an FDIC-insured deposit account.
 Donut is able to pay a high rate of interest by using Compound as its backend provider.
 At the end of the day, you aren’t saving but rather lending your assets out and being paid interest from borrowers.

 When a user deposits cryptocurrency into their Donut savings, it goes into a pool of funds via Compound, a protocol-based platform.
 This pool or funds, or marketplace, is available for other people to borrow from.
 Borrowers pay a rate charged by the marketplace.
 The borrower rate is higher than the lender rate, so there is a spread that Compound is able to capture.